Skip to main content

 In range [deg]Allowable position error range.

-In range time [sec]The duration the position error needs to remain within the range to be considered truly in position.
+In range time [sec]The duration the position error must stay within the range to be considered truly in position.